talonhub/community/README.md

 Any commands would not be available on Mac OS, for example.

-You can also filter by app title.
+You can also filter by window title.

 ```
 app: Gnome-terminal